brpiperno/airbnb_demo/README.md

-# Sample Airbnb Listings – Static JavaScript Project
+# Airbnb Listings – Static JavaScript Project

-A lightweight, front‑end–only demo that showcases sample Airbnb‑style property listings using plain JavaScript, HTML, and CSS.
-This project is ideal for learning how to structure static data, render dynamic UI elements, and simulate a simple listings interface without a backend.
+A lightweight, front‑end–only demo that showcases sample Airbnb property listings in the SF area using plain JavaScript, HTML, and CSS.
+This project was an opportunity to learn how to structure HTML, CSS, and JavaScript elements together using Bootstrap to create multiple dynamic UI elements in the form of a listings page.

 ## 🚀 Features